 The cost of purchasing materials in traditional and electronic formats continues to rise annually at rates well above the Consumer Price Index.
 Major factors for continuing double-digit price increases include increasing output from the world's scholars, increasing control of the market by commercial publishers and the demand for electronic materials to which perpetual access is not assured.
 These factors impact the purchasing power of all three campus libraries.
 Increasing prices, coupled with inconsistent collection funding over the past twenty years, seriously compromised the quality of the Libraries' collections.
 Among the members of the Association of Research Libraries (ARL), the UIUC and UIC Libraries' materials expenditures declined.
-The UIUC Library ranking dropped from 8th in FY 1985 to 32nd in FY 2006.
+The UIUC Library ranking dropped from 8th in FY 1985 to 22nd in FY 2007.
 Similar trends have been noted at UIC.
-For example, in 2000, UIC ranked 58th and its 2006 ranking was 67th.
-Figure 21 further illustrates the impact of this decline, charting materials expenditures for the top ten ARL Libraries between FY 1997 and FY 2006.
+For example, in 2000, UIC ranked 58th and its 2007 ranking was 68th.